sugarlabs/sugar-docs/src/gtk3-porting-examples/InfoSlicer.md

 Gtk.TextView.scroll\_to\_iter
 -----------------------------

--   gtk2:
+-   GTK+ 2:
     <http://www.pygtk.org/docs/pygtk/class-gtktextview.html#method-gtktextview--scroll-to-iter>
--   Gtk3:
+-   GTK+ 3:
     <http://developer.gnome.org/gtk3/3.5/GtkTextView.html#gtk-text-view-scroll-to-iter>

-This method in gtk2 takes only 2 required arguments but in Gtk3 all of them (5) are required.
+This method in gtk2 takes only 2 required arguments but in GTK+ 3 all of them (5) are required.
 So, I had to change the call to this method:

 `self.scroll_to_iter(mouseiter, 0)`